elastx/elx-docs/content/en/docs/dbaas/getting-started/DBaaS-guides.md

 1. Select the datastore in which you wish to create a new user.
 2. Navigate to the ‘Users’ tab, Click on ‘Create Admin user’.
 3. Add Username, Password and which database the user should be associated with

+## Connect to datastore nodes

+1. Firewall (Connect) tab: Click on the +Create trusted source.
+Add a CIDR i.e.: 1.2.3.4/32 and a description.
+2. Users tab: Create Admin user, Choose username, password and what database it should be related to.
+3. Users tab: Use Connection assistant to get examples from various programming languages such as python, node.js, php etc.

+### Limitations
+Connect to node using public IP address.
+The user and/or application must connect to a datastore node via its public IP address.

+This needs to be taken into consideration when for example a failover to a new primary node is done.
+The new primary node will have a different IP address than the previous one.